 EU/EEA citizens are allowed to move to Sweden freely to study or work and students can stay after their studies to look for jobs in Sweden.
 Non-EU/EEA students who have finished their studies and wish to stay in Sweden to find a job can apply for an ”After studies” residence permit once they have graduated.
 This permit allows students to stay for a limited time to look for work in Sweden.
-Currently, the permit is valid for six months, but the validity period is due to be extended from 2019 and onward.
+The permit is valid for twelve months.

 Having a Master’s degree from Lund University also makes you eligible to continue on to studies at PhD level.
 Studying for a PhD degree is considered to be a job in Sweden and the PhD candidates are generally employed by the department where they will be conducting their research.
 Therefore, applying to PhD studies is another career option to consider after completing your Master’s with us.